pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-04-katakolo-deserted-katakolo.md

 {{< image src="IMG_4414.JPG" alt="'Walk here, you'll get to your destination faster' - Google Maps" ratio="3x2" >}}

 I passed dozens of empty houses and two beachfront restaurants that were fully lit with no one inside, not ever waiters.
 Lightning was flashing in the distance.
 The sun was under now.
 The only living souls I saw were stray dogs and a few children that kept their distance.
-It was downright eery.
+It was downright eerie.
 This place was like a mix between the Walking Dead and Children Of The Corn.

 {{< image src="IMG_4412.JPG" alt="These sunbrellas count on the clouds to provide shade" ratio="3x2" >}}